Steven0110/typhoon_tmp/readme.md

    - Under "GitHub Pages", select the "gh-pages" branch as the source
    - The site will be published at https://yourusername.github.io/repository-name/

-## Setup Instructions (Alternative Hosting)

-If not using GitHub Pages, simply place the entire project on any web server or hosting service.
-No database or backend is required as this is a static site.

 ## Development Notes

 ### Technologies Used